flatironinstitute/cryojax-ensemble-optimization/README.md

 ## Contact

-Please submit any bug reports, feature requests, or general feedback as a github issue or discussion.
+Please submit any bug reports, feature requests, or general feedback as a GitHub issue or discussion.

 ## Contributing

-If you are contributing to this project please install the package with the following command
+If you are contributing to this project, please install the package with the following command:

 ```bash
 pip install -e ".[dev]"
 ```

 This will install the required dependencies for development, the most important being `Ruff` and `pre-commit`.
-After installation activate your environment and install the `pre-commit` hooks by running
+After installation, activate your environment and install the `pre-commit` hooks by running

 `pre-commit install`